Ryan330/SmartCar-R/README.md

 <img src="screenshots/screen3.png" width="600" height="380"/>

 The React user interface displays the live footage which is recorded by the attached Raspberry Pi Camera V2.
 The live stream begins with the "raspistill" Raspbian command.
-The footage is then displayed on the React user interface with an "<iframe>" HTML tag that references the Raspberry Pi's IP address and backend port number using the MJEPG process.
+The footage is then displayed on the React user interface with an "<iframe>" HTML tag that references the Raspberry Pi's IP address and backend port number using the MJPEG process.

 ### -Project Challenges-
 During the development process, the biggest challenge overall was coding and establishing the wireless connection between the backend